The Ding-Frenkel Isomorphism Theorem for two-parameter quantum affine algebra $U_{r,s}\mathcal(\widehat{\mathfrak{so}_{2n+1}})$: Spectral parameter-dependent -matrices

 \subsection{Unique spectral parameter $R$-matrix satisfying the intertwining property}

-In this subsection, we firts give the evaluation representation of $U_{r,s}(\widehat {\frak{so}_{2n+1}})$.
-Then we can obtain the unique spectral parameter $R$-matrix satisfying the intertwining property (see Proposition \ref{prop intert}) with respect to the evaluation represention.
+In this subsection, we first give the minimal affinization of $U_{r,s}(\widehat {\frak{so}_{2n+1}})$.
+Then we can obtain the unique spectral parameter $R$-matrix satisfying the intertwining property (see Proposition \ref{prop intert}) with respect to the minimal affinization \cite{Chari 1995}.

 \begin{lemm} The vector representation $T$ of $\mathcal{U}_{r,s}\mathcal(\widehat {\frak{so}_{2n+1}})$ is given by:

 $\text{\rm(I)}$ For real root vectors of level $k\in\mathbb{Z}$, we have

 and